-Dishonesty, fraud, cheating, misrepresentation, plagiarism or copying, any breach of the NCA's Online Examination Rules, or other examination misconduct will not be tolerated and will result in one or more consequences that the NCA deems appropriate which may include, but are not limited to:
+Dishonesty, fraud, cheating, misrepresentation, plagiarism or copying, any breach of the NCA Candidate Agreement, or other examination misconduct will not be tolerated and will result ina written report that will be shared with Canadian law societies and the Regulatory Authority once any Certificate of Qualification is issued to the Applicant.

+One or more additional consequences that the NCA deems appropriate may apply, including but not limited to:

-- a. a written warning from the NCA; - b. immediate termination of the examination session and invalidation of exam results; - c. cancellation of any existing Assessment Decision in relation to the Applicant and invalidation of any requirements already met; - d. preparation of a written report on the conduct of the Applicant to be shared with Canadian law societies and the Regulatory Authority; - e. notation of misconduct in the Applicant's file for consideration regarding eligibility for a future application; - f. notation of misconduct on any Certificate of Qualification issued to the Applicant; - g. suspension or permanent expulsion from the NCA process; - h. initiation of legal proceedings by the NCA against the Applicant for damages; - i. pursuit by the NCA of any other legal remedies available to it; and - j. such additional consequences as the NCA may deem appropriate.
+- a. written warning from the NCA; - b. immediate termination of the examination session and invalidation of examination results; - c. upon a finding of misconduct being made, a notation of misconduct in the Applicant's file for consideration regarding eligibility for a future application; - d. cancellation of any existing Assessment Decision in relation to the Applicant and invalidation of any requirements already met; - e. notation of misconduct on any Certificate of Qualification issued to the Applicant. - f. suspension or permanent expulsion from the NCA process; - g. initiation of legal proceedings by the NCA against the Applicant for damages; - h. pursuit by the NCA of any other legal remedies available to it; and - i. such additional consequences as the NCA may deem appropriate.